anty-filidor/network_diffusion/docs/source/simulator_example.rst

 ==============================

-What is multilayer spreading?
+How the simulator works?
 ______________________________
-Multilayer Spreading is a module that allows to perform previously designed experiment.
-To run it we need a network of Multilayer class (note that it can as well have one layer) and corresponding model.
+Simulator is a class that allows to perform previously designed experiment.
+To run it we need a network (multilayer or temporal) (note that it can as well have one layer) and corresponding model.
 After the experiment is completed, user is able to see results in form of report and visualisation of global states of the nodes.